SeiryuZ/HemeWeb/proposal/README.md

 [14] He, Qiming, et al. "Case study for running HPC applications in public clouds."
 Proceedings of the 19th ACM International Symposium on High Performance Distributed Computing.
 ACM, 2010.

 [15] Marwick, Ben.
 "Computational Reproducibility in Archaeological Research: Basic Principles and a Case Study of Their Implementation."
 Journal of Archaeological Method and Theory (2016): 1-27.

+[16] Huerta, M., Downing, G., Haseltine, F., Seto, B., & Liu, Y. (2000).
+NIH working definition of bioinformatics and computational biology.
+US National Institute of Health.On the workflow

+[17] Itani, Mohamed A., et al. "An automated multiscale ensemble simulation approach for vascular blood flow."
+Journal of Computational Science 9 (2015): 150-155.